 Shifting your focus can be tough when you don’t know where to look, but there’s no dearth of paid opportunities out there.
 The online freelance market is brimming with gigs for creative professionals in every discipline and career stage.
-Before saying yes to an unpaid contributions, take some time to map your options with these steps:
+Before saying yes to an unpaid contribution, take some time to map your options with the following steps.

 - Join job boards and networking sites.
 Visibility is the best way to connect with businesses and new clients, and if you haven’t already, now is the time to upload your resume to popular job sites like CareerBuilder and Indeed.com.
 It’s also wise to join LinkedIn to begin connecting with past colleagues (and even college professors) who might hire you for additional work or suggest your services to a friend.
 Finally, search for paying projects on niche writing sites like BloggingPro.com, FlexJobs.com, FreelanceWritingGigs.com, and Online-Writing-Jobs.com, to name a few.

 - Think local.
 Building a local client base can prove valuable, and it’s worth it to consider the potential in your community.
 Let’s say you specialize in SEO web content and you’re looking for new clients.
 Make a list of the businesses in your area, from dry cleaners to coffee shops to accounting firms, and take a look at their websites.
 If they could benefit from your services, contact them with a detailed plan for their websites, and highlight yourself as the writer for the job.
 Use a cold contact cover letter template (which can also be used for cold emailing) to help you get started.
 While there are no guarantees, this type of exchange is likely to help you build confidence and establish yourself as a local resource for other businesses.
 Even if it doesn’t result in a byline with a major publisher, it’s still work you can add to a portfolio.
 And unlike some content sites, these local businesses are probably used to paying contractors for services rendered.